-• Deep Fill: Fill onsite is believed to be to be up to approximately 1.2m in depth at the south eastern corner of the lot (deepest part).
+• Deep Fill: Fill onsite is believed to be up to approximately 1.5m in depth at the south eastern corner of the lot (deepest part).
 Under AS2870 reactive fill greater than 0.4m in depth is classified 'P' and requires further engineering input.